-A full recipe of pancakes makes more than my husband, Xavier, and I can eat.
-Or rather, a full batch of pancakes yields more than we should eat.
+A full recipe of homemade pancakes makes more than my husband and I can eat.
+Or rather, a large batch of pancakes yields more than we should eat.

-Instead of making a half batch, we eat what we want, and then I freeze the leftover pancakes for easy breakfast during the week.
+Instead of making a half batch, we eat as many fresh pancakes as we want, and then I freeze the leftover pancakes for easy breakfast during the week.

 Genius?
 Yes, I certainly think so.

 On the weekends, I like to make a full breakfast spread.
-For us, that usually means scrambled eggs, bacon (or possibly my dad's homemade ground pork breakfast sausage), and a side of pancakes.
+For us, that usually means scrambled eggs, bacon, and a side of pancakes.